alimanfoo/anhima/docs/index.rst

 anhima - Analyse genetic variation
 ==================================

 N.B., this package is in a very early stage of development.
+Please report any bugs to the `GitHub issue tracker <https://github .com/alimanfoo/anhima/issues>`_.

+Please note that this package is mostly an extremely thin wrapper around :mod:`numpy`, :mod:`scipy`, :mod:`numexpr`, :mod:`matplotlib`, :mod:`sklearn` and other generic scientific libraries.
+This package is intended to provide convenience for those working with genetic variation data who need quick access to some simple analysis and plotting functions.
+Viewing the source code is recommended, as this may suggest ways that generic libraries like :mod:`numpy` could be used or adapted for other purposes beyond the limited set of functionalities supported here.

 - Source: http://github.com/alimanfoo/anhima
 - Documentation: http://anhima.readthedocs.org